flowdock/api-docs/docs/Integration-Guide.md

 ![An activity message](https://raw.githubusercontent.com/flowdock/api-docs/master/images/activity-message.png)

-An activity message should be descriptive:

-* The title should follow the format "Marty McFly **did something**".
-In other words, good titles are "updated ticket" or "merged pull request".
+The *title* should follow the format "Marty McFly **did something**".
+In other words, examples of a good title are "updated ticket" or "merged pull request".

 #### Discussions